AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/items.md

 ## Item Types

 ### None
-When this type is selected, it's an item that has no interaction with the character.
+When this type is selected, it is an item that has no click interaction with the character.

 ### Equipment
 When this type is selected, it shows you another container window on the bottom where you can select which equipment type your item is.